migratorydata/addon-audit-log4j/README.md

 > **Note &mdash;**
 > It is not necessary to delete the log4j add-on `audit.jar` made available under the folder `addons`.
 The custom audit extension
-> `audit.jar` from the folder `extensions` is automatically loading when setting one or more of the above parameters `true` (rather than `log4j`).
+> `audit.jar` from the folder `extensions` is automatically loaded when setting one or more of the above parameters on `true` (rather than on `log4j`).
 Note also that the name of the extension `audit.jar` is fixed, it cannot be changed in order to be loaded by the MigratoryData server.

 3. Finally, restart your MigratoryData server in order to reload the audit add-on.